ucsf-wynton/wynton-website-hpc/docs/howto/log-in-without-pwd.md

 ```

 <div class="alert alert-info" role="alert" markdown="1">
-If you specify a passphrase, your local operating system will ask for the passphrase <em>the first time</em> you try to log in to the cluster.
+If you specify a passphrase, your local operating system will ask for the passphrase _the first time_ you try to log in to the cluster.
 All other login attempts will be passphrase (and password) free (until you reboot the machine).
 This should work out of the box on macOS and most Linux distributions - on Windows you need to set up your SSH agent manually (or use an empty passphrase).
 If you choose to use an empty passphrase, make sure that your machine is safe and uses a highly secure local login password.
 </div>

 <div class="alert alert-danger" role="alert" markdown="1">
-<span>🛑</span> The public key you can safely share with the world, but <strong>treat your <em>private key</em> as a password; anyone who has access to it will have access to your account if it does not have a passphrase!</strong>
+<span>🛑</span> The public key you can safely share with the world, but **treat your _private key_ as a password; anyone who has access to it will have access to your account if it does not have a passphrase!**
 </div>